polyquantique/QDecomp/README.md

 # QDecomp
-`QDecomp` is a standalone software package to perform multiple decompositions of quantum circuits and quantum gates.
-The package primarily focuses on decomposing gates into the Clifford+T universal set by implementing the algorithm proposed by Ross and Selinger [[1]](#ref1).
+`QDecomp` is a standalone software package to perform multiple decompositions of single qubit and two-qubit quantum gates.

+The package primarily focuses on decomposing gates into the Clifford+T universal subset by implementing the algorithm proposed by Ross and Selinger [[1]](#ref1).

 This package was made in collaboration with D-Wave and Polytechnique Montréal.

-The package contains 4 main subpackages
+The package contains 4 main subpackages:
 * **decompositions** : Proposes user-oriented functions for decomposing various quantum gates
 * **utils** : Contains the core algorithms and additional utility functions
 * **rings** : Implements classes for symbolic calculations in mathematical rings